 Here are three myths that we’ve encountered in the realm of recruiting:

-Myth #1: The number of active applicants is proportional to the age of the job portal
+Myth #1: The number of active applicants is proportional to the age of the recruitment platform

 When you sign up with a platform, especially an established job portal, the benefits always include the promise of a trove of ready job seekers, just waiting to apply to your job posting.
 After all, they’ve been in business for so many years, which means that millions of job applicants must have gone through their platforms and signed up as users!